Decorate and win Chamber Cash

-The Gettysburg Chamber of Commerce is sponsoring the annual Holiday Yards contest again this year.
+The Gettysburg Chamber of Commerce and MDU are teaming up to sponsor the annual Holiday Yards contest again this year.

 Judges will be out before Christmas to choose the houses and yards in town that are best decorated with holiday lights.
 The top four homes selected by the judges will each receive $50 in Chamber Cash and will be announced in the Christmas issue of the News.